10 common breastfeeding questions

 Expert answers to your pressing breastfeeding questions

 While breastfeeding may be the most natural way to feed your baby, it doesn’t always come easily.
-We built the nation’s largest network of Board Certified Lactation Consultants to provide breastfeeding families with the resources they need to succeed.
-To make sure all moms have the information they need when they need it, we asked those experts to weigh in on the 10 most common breastfeeding questions
+We built the nation’s largest network of International Board Certified Lactation Consultants (IBCLCs) to provide breastfeeding families with the resources they need to succeed.
+To make sure all families have the information they need when they need it, we asked those experts to weigh in on the 10 most common breastfeeding questions.

 1. How much colostrum does a newborn need?